hed-standard/hed-specification/docs/source/Appendix_A.md

      - optional
      - Name of library used in XML file names.

-       The value should only have alphabetic characters.
+       The value should only have lowercase alphabetic characters.
    * - version
      - required
      - A valid semantic version number of the schema.